-So I went on my own "Eat, Pray, Love" journey to find myself and to build confidence in that person once I found her.
+So Elizabeth Gilbert style, I went on my own "Eat, Pray, Love" journey to find myself and to build confidence in that person once I found her.
 It took living intentionally, a lot of time and introspection, some tears and a bunch of journal pages - over 400 if you're curious.

 Along this journey, things started happening.

-I started to discover and then build genuine confidence in who I was apart from the number, role and title that had molded me in the first place and given me validation.
+I started to discover and then build genuine confidence in who I was apart from the number, role and title that had molded me and given me validation throughout my life.
 On that path I finally addressed past events that I'd just swept under the rug because I didn't want to deal with them.
 And that brought healing.

 I discovered the talents that had made me great at basketball were transferable to other areas of life and extremely valuable in business.
 And I learned how to believe in and support myself the same way I believed in and supported those around me.

 With inner change came outer change.
 I started to stand out, not just because I'm 6'6" but because of the presence and confidence I brought into each room in every situation.
 It was crazy because I didn't realize it until people I knew started commenting on the difference.